 “Get them and come to the navigation wheel.”

-As My-re stared at the tempest before her, Vomarian Fae took the shields and said, “Stay below with Havelock and the crew.
+As My‑re stared at the tempest before her, Vomarian took the shields and said, “Stay below with Havelock and the crew.
 Things are going to get real ugly, real fast.”

-My-re heard the howling wind outside.
-It slammed into the ship and everyone had to catch their balance.
+My‑re heard the howling wind outside.
+It slammed into the ship, and everyone had to catch their balance.
 She could feel the craft then surge forward.

 Sixty seconds.
-The scrapping returned.
+The scraping returned.
 Stopped.

 Thirty seconds.
 The sound resumed.
 Ceased.